Warren Spahn rumors, news

 -

 • Home run-hitting pitchersGetty Chicks dig the long ball I was recently reading about the all-time career home run leaders for pitchers by each team.
 The Royals were towards the bottom of the pile, primarily since the American League instituted the Designated Hitter in 1973.
 Their home run leader is Jim Rooker, one of the original Royals.
 He has five, a record that will most likely never be broken.
-Four of those di...2025Continue with Designated Hitter
+Four of those di...2025See also Designated Hitter

 -